Discipline

 For Cheshire County Cricket League competitions, all discipline matters should be reported in the first instance to Discipline Officer Derek Barnett.
 For Cheshire Cricket League competitions, the Discipline Officer is Chris Rigg.
 For any issues which fall outside the jurisdiction of the leagues, contact County Discipline Officer Julie Rafferty.

-The ECB Anti-Discrimination Code is relevant to all people involved within Cheshire Cricket and should be always adhered to.
-As has been previously communicated, we strongly recommend that all cricket clubs affiliated to the Board formally adopt the ECB Anti-Discrimination Code as part of their constitutions and share on their websites and with club members.
+The ECB Anti-Discrimination Regulations are relevant to all people involved within Cheshire Cricket and should be always adhered to.
+As per the requirements of the Board’s Affiliation process, we ask all cricket clubs to formally adopt the Anti-Discrimination Regulations within their constitutions and to share on their websites and with club members.